 If your employer decides to give you a bonus, that’s great, but you are still entitled to every penny of the commission that you earned.
 And, if your employer purposely withholds your commission, you may also be entitled to the original amount plus three times that amount just to punish the employer for bad behavior.

 Don’t miss out on getting the commission you earned just because you found greener pastures.
 The money you are owed is not water under the bridge.
 If your employer won’t pay, call an employment attorney right away.

-If your employer is not paying you all of your lawfully earned overtime commissions, contact the attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
+If your employer is not paying you all of your lawfully earned overtime commissions, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.
 Or maybe you are being misclassified as an independent contractor.
-The commission dispute attorneys and lawyers at The Spitz Law Firm will provide you with the best options for your overtime pay dispute situation.
+The commission dispute attorneys and lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your overtime pay dispute situation.
 If you even think that you may be entitled to overtime pay that you are not being paid, call 866-797-6040.